-Things have been tough over the last 12 months, with coronavirus severely restricting our ability to travel around the UK and overseas.
-Uncertainty around travel remains and that’s why it’s important to be able to book your long-awaited holidays with travel professionals you can trust.
+Things have continued to be tough over the last year, even with many travel restrictions lifting, coronavirus is still severely impacting holidays both in the UK and overseas.
+Uncertainty around travel remains and that’s why it’s more important than ever to be able to book your holidays with trusted travel professionals.
 All our Members commit to delivering high standards for their customers by signing up to ABTA’s Code of Conduct, which governs areas such as accurate advertising, fair terms of trading, changes to bookings and managing customer complaints.

-Our Members offer a wide range of holidays and their travel professionals are on hand to provide you with expert advice.
-Whether you want a week on the beach, a thrill-seeking adventure holiday or a weekend city break, they’ll help you find the perfect trip for you so you can book with confidence.
+Our Members offer a wide range of holidays and are on hand to provide you with expert advice, information and guidance.
+Whether you want a week on the beach, a thrill-seeking adventure holiday or a weekend city break, they’ll help you find the perfect trip for you, giving you all the information and advice you need so you can book and travel with confidence.

 Many travel professionals have lived in or extensively visited the destinations they advise on.
 This means they can offer an authentic insight into what a destination is like.
-They’ll also be able to explain how a holiday may differ in light of the coronavirus pandemic, including:
+They’ll also be able to explain how a holiday is likely to differ in light of the ongoing pandemic, including:

-In addition, Member travel professionals will be able to offer guidance around entry and visa requirements, particularly for travelling in Europe from 1 January 2021, after the end of the EU transition period.
+In addition, our Members will be able to offer guidance around entry and visa requirements, particularly for post-Brexit travelling in Europe.

-In the rare event that you have an issue with an ABTA Member, and you haven’t been able to resolve it with them directly, we are here to help.
+In the rare event that you have an issue with one of our Members, and you haven’t been able to resolve it with them directly, we are here to help.
 That includes access to our fast, cost-effective and independent complaints resolution service, which could save you time, money and hassle.

-Want to find an ABTA approved travel company; guidance on planning a holiday and what to expect from your package holiday when you arrive; the latest coronavirus and Brexit advice for travellers; then click on the relevant boxes below.
+Want to find an ABTA approved travel company; guidance on planning a holiday and what to expect from your package holiday when you arrive and the latest coronavirus for travellers; then click on the relevant boxes below.